4.1 Definition of the

 Let us

-what happens inside a frame located at the position where Mercury
+discuss what happens inside a frame located at the position

-in the principle of causality.
-The cause is the reason for the action.
+believe in the principle of causality.
+The cause is the reason

-Newton applied this principle and stated that an action is always
+for the action.
+Newton applied this principle and stated that an

-first corollary is that both the action and the reaction take place at
+is that both the action and the reaction take place at exactly

 corollary is that both the action and the reaction take place at